Format & Game Overview

 - In the Ultimate Challenge round, if the team answers all 10 questions correctly it scores 250 points.
 Even if the first team to play the Ultimate Challenge does not take the lead in the game, the second team plays the Ultimate Challenge.

 - The team with the most cumulative points at the end of the Ultimate Challenge round wins the game.
+NOTE: During the “Final 8” games played during the NCT, if playing one or both Ultimate Challenge

 - The answers provided by Honda Campus All-Star Challenge are the official answers.
 The underlined information is considered the minimum needed for a correct response.